 Welcome to the Robert Street Transitway Project Website!

-The Feb.
-26 open house is scheduled from 4:30 p.m. to 6:30 p.m. at the Dakota County Northern Service Center, Room 110, 1 Mendota Road West, West St. Paul, with a short presentation at 5 p.m.
+The June 5 open house is scheduled from 4:30 p.m. to 6:30 p.m. at the Dakota County Northern Service Center, Room 110, 1 Mendota Road W., West St. Paul.

-Dakota County will provide accommodations to persons with disabilities or those who are in need of an interpreter.
+Dakota County will provide accommodations to persons with disabilities or to those who are in need of an interpreter.
 Contact Dakota County Transportation at 952-891-7100 seven business days prior to the meeting.

 For past project updates, visit the news page.